 - Read a recent interview with Jody at Action Bioscience.org.

-- Chief Scientist for Leg 5B of the overwintering icebreaker expedition in the Arctic for CFL, the Circumpolar Flaw Lead Systems Study, Canada’s flagship International Polar Year (IPY) 2007-2009 project (Listen to the CBC radio broadcast from CFL)
+- Jody served as Chief Scientist for Leg 5B of the overwintering icebreaker expedition in the Arctic for CFL, the Circumpolar Flaw Lead Systems Study, Canada’s flagship International Polar Year (IPY) 2007-2009 project (Listen to the CBC radio broadcast from CFL)

-- Participant in the ArcticNet 2006 expedition through the Northwest Passage.
+- Participants in the ArcticNet 2006 expedition sailed through the Northwest Passage.
 See the Washington Post article.
 A short video also summarizes the 2006 effort.

-- Recipient of an honorary doctorate from Université Laval, Quebec City, June 2006.
+- Jody received an honorary doctorate from Université Laval, Quebec City, June 2006.

-- Instructor for the 2005 IARC International Summer School on Climate Change in the Arctic Ocean via NABOS
+- Jody joined other instructors for for the 2005 IARC International Summer School on Climate Change in the Arctic Ocean via NABOS.

-- Served as Chief Scientist for the 2003-2004 overwintering expedition of the Canadian Arctic Shelf Exchange Study (CASES)
+- Jody served as Chief Scientist for the 2003-2004 overwintering expedition of the Canadian Arctic Shelf Exchange Study (CASES).